man-group/jenkins-blueprint-plugin/README.md

 # Jenkins Recipe Builder

-A Jenkins plugin where the build steps are described by a `.jenkins.yml` file in the soruce code.
+Build Jenkins projects according to a `.jenkins.yml` file in the repository.
 Inspired by Travis CI.

 ## Usage